Get started - it's free!

 Go back

-Remote Collaboration with SSH: Securely Working Together across Networks
+Tailscale SSH: Remote Collaboration Securely Working Together across Networks

 SSH Secure Shell is a networking protocol that permits secure access to remote systems.
-Administrators rely on SSH to obtain shell connections to servers, edge devices, and infrastructure components.
+Administrators rely on SSH to obtain shell connections to servers, edge devices, and infrastructure components without the need for bastion hosts to manage, allowing them to continue their work seamlessly.

 SSH uses cryptography to authenticate connections.
 Data exchanges are encrypted to prevent data exposure so third parties can’t intercept communications.
 However, this doesn’t mean that plain SSH is automatically safe to use as is within your environment.
 Real-world scenarios require robust access controls, auditing capabilities, and key rotations to integrate SSH into your existing business and security processes.